Aditya23456/DnpSimple/README.md

 DnpSimple is a simple implementation of the DNP protocol.

+It is free.
 It may be useful for

   - Studying and experimenting DNP
   - Writing test script

-Everything is in DnpSimple.py.
+All in one Python file DnpSimple.py.

   - DnpSimple.DnpAsm is DNP assembler class
   - DnpSimple.DnpDisasm is DNP disassembler class

+At this point, only analog out point is supported.

 Take a look at DnpSimpleMaster.py and DnpSimpleSlave.py for example.